-As directed by the Board, OSM asked ADF&G representatives if ADF&G would be willing to consider issuing a permit to sell the hide of a brown bear harvested under Federal subsistence regulations in an area with a one-brown bear harvest limit.
-They responded that ADF&G could not accept the additional administrative burden (Mulligan 2024, pers. comm.).
+As directed by the Board, OSM asked Alaska Department of Fish and Game (ADF&G) representatives if ADF&G would be willing to consider issuing a permit to sell the hide of a brown bear harvested under Federal subsistence regulations in an area with a one-brown bear harvest limit.
+They responded that ADF&G supports aligning Federal regulations with State regulations and adopting the State's strategy when it comes to the sale of brown bear hides in places where it's a two-bear limit.
 ADF&G allows the sale of the hide of a brown bear only if taken in an area with a two-brown bear harvest limit (5 AAC 92.200(b)(1)).
+At the February 2025 Federal Subsistence Board meeting, ADF&G also noted that since the first analysis of this proposal, five areas of the state have been added to the list of two bear harvest limits under State regulations (FSB 2025).

-As directed by the Board, OSM looked into the possibility of using a Federal permit to allow the sale of a brown bear hide legally harvested under Federal subsistence regulations, even in areas with a one-brown bear harvest limit.
+As directed by the Board, OSM investigated the possibility of using a Federal permit to allow the sale of a brown bear hide legally harvested under Federal subsistence regulations, even in an area with a one-brown bear harvest limit.
+If adopted by the Board, the regulation will not be effective until the Office of Management and Budget (OMB) approves for the development of new Federal permit allowing for the sale of brown bear hides under Federal regulations.